Courses Offered by Theatre and Dance

 • THE 495 Theatre Practicum

-An administrative, instructional, supervisory or guided production experience not available through class work.
-Student typically serves as a production aide to a faculty member, or assumes a faculty supervised artistic or leadership role.
-May be repeated to a maximum of five hours.
+An administrative, performance, instructional, supervisory or guided production experience not available through other class work.
+Variable content course.
+May be repeated to a maximum of 12 hours.

 Credit hoursLecture contact hoursLab contact hoursTypically offered